cdktf/cdktf-provider-googlebeta/docs/googleNetworkConnectivityInternalRange.go.md

 The IP range that this internal range defines.

+NOTE: IPv6 ranges are limited to usage=EXTERNAL_TO_VPC and peering=FOR_SELF
+NOTE: For IPv6 Ranges this field is compulsory, i.e. the address range must be specified explicitly.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.30.0/docs/resources/google_network_connectivity_internal_range#ip_cidr_range GoogleNetworkConnectivityInternalRange#ip_cidr_range}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.31.0/docs/resources/google_network_connectivity_internal_range#ip_cidr_range GoogleNetworkConnectivityInternalRange#ip_cidr_range}

 ---